 "You're an echo, that's all.
 A Time Lord is so much more.
 A sum of knowledge, a code, a shared history, a shared suffering."

-, they tend to cling to the few members of their species/group/type left.
+It's hard being the only one of your kind.
+Therefore, if a character finds that There Is Another, they tend to cling to the few members of their species/group/type left.
 They can be surrounded by friends, but that can't compare to having someone who can really understand what they're going through.
 Most of the time this other person is someone they don't even like—occasionally even an enemy—but their shared history, or shared condition gives them a connection.
 A bond—maybe not friendship, but at least a sort of grudging respect.

-Anime and Manga
+Anime & Manga